Where to buy the 14-inch MacBook Pro — pre-orders start today

-The new 14-inch MacBook Pro with M1 Pro or M1 Max is real — here’s where you can buy it.
+The new 14-inch MacBook Pro with M1 Pro or M1 Max is real and launching on October 26 — here’s where you can buy it.

 You’ll find big changes inside and out of Apple’s new MacBook Pro.
 Most strikingly is the new mini LED display, which, if the M1 iPad Pro is anything to go by, will offer an insane contrast ratio and peak brightness.
 Ports-wise, it’s a fond “farewell” to just two Thunderbolt 4, and “hello” to more Thunderbolt ports, an HDMI out, SD card slot and the return of MagSafe.